Friends, Family, and Harrisburg High School class of 2010, we gather here today to celebrate the life and legacy of Ms. Tape.

 I remain a piece of tape, and of that, I am proud.

 After your health class, I was placed in a loosely tied garbage bag outside your school.
 The wind picked me up and blew me into the sky where I was caught by a raven headed to New York City.

 New York City.
 What a beautiful place it is.
 I was awestruck by the tall buildings, the whimsy of Broadway, and the beauty of Central Park.
 Heck!
 I got to see Fred Armisen eating a Turkey sandwich on a bench in Strawberry Fields.

-I was even more enamored by Wall Street.
+I was especially enamored by Wall Street.
 Observing the busy people racing against time excited me, Hannah!
-Through trial and tribulation I managed to get into The New York Stock Exchange during trading hours.
+Through trial and tribulation, I managed to blow into The New York Stock Exchange during trading hours by surfing a lucky gust of wind.
 Let’s just say my cloudy body made a 1 look like a 7 and stock prices soared through the roof!

-I was immediately promoted to VP with my own corner office overlooking Battery Park and The Hudson River.
+I was immediately given a job, and after I proved I had the tenacity to stick around, I was promoted to VP with my own corner office overlooking Battery Park and The Hudson River.
 After being involved in a few legal troubles due to my non-human state, I decided to take my pursuits to The NYU School of Law.
-Upon graduation I was placed on the U.S Plastic Corp vs. New York case and recently won the renowned Mothers Against Dave and Busters vs. Dave and Buster’s case.
-Now, I am a high-powered lawyer, living in a penthouse in the Upper-East Side.
-My two purebred dachshunds are my only children, and Chief Eduardo is my only real confidant lately.
-Sometimes success can be lonely, Hannah, but you just have to continue to remind yourself where you came from.
+Upon graduation, I was placed on the U.S Plastic Corp vs. New York case and recently won the renowned Feminists Against Barstool Sports vs. Barstool Sports.
+Now, I am a high-powered lawyer, living in a penthouse on the Upper East Side.
+My two purebred dachshunds are my only children, and Chef Eduardo is my only real confidant lately.
+Sometimes success can be lonely, Hannah, but you just have to remind yourself of where you came from.

 Treat yourself well.
 If my experience with law has thought me anything, morality is in the eye of the beholder.